Suru-Afariogun/Quote-Quest-/README.md

 # Quote-Quest-

-Created by: Avionte and Suru Afariogun
+Created by: Avionte Williams and Suru Afariogun

 🚀 Mission Statement
 Our application, Quote-Quest, is for people who know or want to know the creators of famous quotes.
 It allows users to test their knowledge by matching the correct speakers with their quotes in a quote trivia game.